Saint-Marcel station

-Saint-Marcel ([sɛ̃ maʁsɛl]) is a station of the Paris Métro, serving line 5 located in the 13th arrondissement of Paris.
+Saint-Marcel ([sɛ̃ maʁsɛl]) is a station on Line 5 of the Paris Métro, located in the 13th arrondissement of Paris, under the Boulevard de l'Hôpital.

 Location

-The station is located under the Boulevard de l'Hôpital, south of the intersection of Rue des Wallons.
-This is the second last underground station before the end of the southern section of the line.
-The station serves the Pitié-Salpêtrière Hospital.
+The station is located under the Boulevard de l'Hôpital, south of the intersection of the Rue des Wallons.
+It is the first underground station for southbound passengers after Gare d'Austerlitz.
+The station serves Pitié-Salpêtrière Hospital.

 History

-The station was opened on 2 June 1906 with the commissioning of the first section of line 5 between Gare d'Orléans (now Gare d'Austerlitz) and Place d'Italie.
-It owes its name to its proximity to the beginning of Boulevard Saint-Marcel, named for a 5th-century bishop of Paris, who died in 436 and was famous for his miracles.
-He rescued Paris from a monstrous dragon, changed the water of the Seine into wine, and converted the pagans.
+The station was opened on 2 June 1906 with the commissioning of the first section of Line 5 between Gare d'Orléans (now Gare d'Austerlitz) and Place d'Italie.

+It owes its name to its proximity to the beginning of Boulevard Saint-Marcel, named for a 5th-century bishop of Paris, who died in 436 and was famous for his mythical miracles.
+He rescued Paris from a monstrous dragon, changed the water of the Seine into wine, as well as converted pagans.

-In 2018, 2,286,932 travelers entered this station which placed it at 240th position of the metro stations for its attendance.
+In 2018, 2,286,932 travellers entered the station which placed it at 240th position of Métro stations for its attendance.

 Passenger services

 Access

-The station has two accesses consisting of fixed stairs opening on either side of the boulevard de l'Hôpital:
+The station has two accesses consisting of fixed stairs opening on either side of the Boulevard de l'Hôpital: